Information on Fees Free now available at ird.govt.nz/fees-free Close

 Enquire now

-Ready to step up from farm hand to farm supervisor?
-This flexible, work-based programme combines your daily farming experience with expert-led training to develop the management skills New Zealand's livestock sectors need.
-Learn while you earn, building the technical knowledge and leadership abilities that lead to supervisory roles and long-term career advancement in agriculture courses NZ.
+This qualification is designed for experienced farm staff who are ready to step beyond hands-on tasks and into real decision-making responsibility.
+Our programme combines your daily farming experience with expert-led training to develop the management skills New Zealand's livestock sectors need.
+Learn while you earn and build the technical knowledge and leadership abilities that lead to supervisory roles and long-term career advancement.

 Who can enrol?

-This programme welcomes experienced farm workers with at least 3 years of practical experience on sheep, beef or deer farms, or those with relevant Level 3 qualifications.
-Perfect for current farm employees ready to move into supervisory positions, or experienced workers seeking formal recognition of their skills and career progression opportunities in farming qualifications.
+Our Agriculture Level 4 programme welcomes experienced farm workers with at least three years of practical experience on sheep, beef, or deer farms - or those with relevant Level 3 qualifications.

 What makes this course effective?